Barleycove Beach, West Cork, Co Cork

 • 20‑25 min from Schull

 Barleycove lost its Blue Flag status in 2020, but it remains a clean, well‑maintained beach with regular sand cleaning.
-The water is safe for swimming during the summer months, though visitors should always heed local safety advice and be aware that lifeguard coverage is seasonal.
+Water‑quality ratings are listed as “Excellent” (three stars) by the Irish Beach Guide.

 Key details